soulzcore/iacc_python_2018/week5/1-SqlAlchemy.md

 **Engine**
->  The starting point of the application
+>  Engine is the starting point of the application

-> **To use the engine with MS SQL server you will need pymssql package installed.
+> ** Note : To use the engine with MS SQL server you will need pymssql package installed.
 Please follow the instructions here :** https://docs.microsoft.com/en-us/sql/connect/python/pymssql/step-1-configure-development-environment-for-pymssql-python-development?view=sql-server-2017

+> A new engine object is created via the create_engine class by passing the database connection string ( this string is specific to the DB type)

 **Usage**